cyrilthomas/tcl-simple-templater/README.md

-microTemplateParser
+SimpleTemplater
 ===================

-A micro html template parser for TCL (inspired from Python Django)
+A simple html template parser for TCL (inspired from Python Django)

 Basically converts a HTML template like this
 ```